devgateway/ldadm/README.md

 	ldadm user key add [{-f|--file} FILE_NAME] USER_NAME

 Add public keys to the user, reading one key per line from the given file, or standard input.
 Only single-line keys (OpenSSH format) are supported, not PEM-encoded PKCS#1 ones.

+## Configuration file

+The program will look for the configuration file in these locations:

+1. `${XDG_CONFIG_HOME}/ldadm.yml`

+2. `${HOME}/.config/ldadm.yml`

+The first file found will be used.
+The file is in [YAML format](http://yaml.org/).

+### Section `ldap`

+Contains generic parameters for LDAP server connection and search.

+* `uri` — LDAP server URI.
+Everything permitted by libldap is accepted, including port specification and space-separated multiple URIs.

+* `binddn`, `bindpw` — optional DN and password to connect as.
+If omitted, anonymous bind is used.

+* `paged_search_size` — multiple object operations are performed using paged search, fetching this many objects at a time.
+Be sure to set it lower than your server search size limit (default is usually 500).

+### Section `user`

+Contains settings and templates for user account objects.

+* `base` — a dictionary with LDAP search bases for user accounts: `active` and `suspended`.

+* `scope` — LDAP search scope, shared for both above accounts.

+* `nuid` — a dictionary defining the range for numeric user IDs: `min` and `max`.

+* `message_on_create` — an optional message printed when a user account has been created.
+Using YAML indented delimiting is recommended for readability.
+Note that YAML discards the first indented empty string, so use two indented empty strings when you want an empty line printed.

+* `objectclass` — a list of LDAP object classes implied in account search and creation.

+* `attr` — a dictionary defining the actual attribute names in your directory and templates for new accounts.

+#### Dictionary `attr`

+* `uid`, `nuid`, `passwd` — attribute names for user ID, numeric user ID, and user password, respectively.

+* `templates` — an optional dictionary, where keys are attribute names, and values are Python formatting strings (or lists thereof), that can refer to other attributes.
+Be sure to quote the values if they start with a brace, because braces are special in YAML.
+Don't cause infinite recursion by defining attributes using each other.

+* `modify` — an optional dictionary, where keys are attribute names, and values are Python string functions.
+Functions get applied to default attribute values after formatting, but before confirming with the user.
+Permitted functions are: capitalize, casefold, lower, swapcase, title, upper.